-If such variability is validated with other cultures, testing children older than 18-20 months would allow us to determine whether this variability pertains only to a developmental delay, possibly resulting from variations in parenting styles (see Keller et al., 2004, 2005) or whether such differences persist throughout development.
-If the latter is the case, this would suggest that there may be culture specific responses to the passing of the mirror mark test (i.e. greater occurrence of potential false negatives).
-To probe this alternative explanation we performed two experiments testing 1) whether cross cultural variability in the passing of the mirror mark test could be verified across more cultures, and 2) whether such variability would persist beyond the age at which children typically are reported to pass the mirror mark test.
-In two experiments we tested children aged from 18- to 72-months living in 7 distinct cultural groups.
+If such variability is validated with other cultures, testing children older than 18 to 20 months would allow us to determine whether this variability pertains only to a developmental delay, possibly resulting from variations in parenting styles (see Keller et al., 2005; Keller et al., 2004) or whether such differences persist throughout development.
+If the latter is the case, this would suggest that there may be culture-specific responses to the passing of the mirror mark test (i.e., greater occurrence of potential false negatives).
+To probe this alternative explanation, we performed two experiments testing (a) whether cross-cultural variability in the passing of the mirror mark test could be verified across more cultures and (b) whether such variability would persist beyond the age at which children typically are reported to pass the mirror mark test.
+In two experiments, we tested children 18 to 72 months old living in seven distinct cultural groups.
 Because of the exploratory nature of this work, aside from probing these questions, no specific hypotheses were made.